STOKESLEY PROBUS CLUB

 At Brian’s request, his ashes will be spread by Mark and Rupert at the top of Mt.
 Snowdon.

 Eddie was born on 17th January 1936 in East Murton near Seaham but grew up in Wolsingham in Weardale.
-He passed away on 22nd November 2024 aged 88.

 A Service for Eddie was held on Tuesday 17th December in St. Hilda’s Chapel at Teesside Crematorium.
 Chris Griffiths and I attended with Eddie’s daughters Karen and Hazel and their families.
 Even Eddie’s cleaning lady attended, a mark of real friendship.
 She was telling me how Eddie just loved to sit and chat rather getting any work done.